IdentityPython/idpy-oidc/demo/README.md

     }

 **services** is a dictionary.
 The keys in that dictionary is for your usage only.
-Internally the software uses identifiers that are assigned every Service class.
+Internally the software uses identifiers that are statically assigned to every Service class.
 This means that you can not have two instances of the same class in a _services_ definition.

 ### Resource Owners Password Credentials (oauth2_ropc.py)

+**NOTE** Resource Owners Password Credentials is not part of OAuth2.1

 Displays the usage of the
 [resource owners username and password](https://www.rfc-editor.org/rfc/rfc6749#section-4.3)